tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/Images/POA-Blockchain-guide.md

     * Export genesis configurations.
 This will fail to create two of the files, but you only need `networkname.json`.

-3. With the genesis block creation completed, we will now initialize the nodes with the genesis' json file.
+3. With the genesis block creation completed, we will now initialize the nodes with the genesis json file.

     * Using `geth`, initialize each node with the new `networkname.json`.
         * ./geth --datadir node1 init networkname.json